Tenbatsu24/CookieCutterMLLightning/README.md

 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details.
-│
 ├── models             <- Trained and serialized models, model predictions, or model summaries.
 │